How to prevent your emails of landing in Gmail’s Spam Folder

 Social | Notifications from social media and online communities | Alerts from platforms like LinkedIn, Twitter, Facebook | Medium Visibility: Many users check only occasionally. |

-Tips to Land in the Gmail Primary Tab
+Tips to land in the Gmail primary tab

 Getting into Gmail’s Primary Tab is about making your emails feel personal and relevant—like messages from a friend rather than a business.
+Here are some simple but effective tips:

-Engage with Subscribers:
+Engage with subscribers:

 - Encourage replies: Ask a quick question or prompt readers to reply.
 Gmail sees responses as a strong engagement signal, so a reply-friendly email helps you stay in the Primary Tab.